Cool weather in the North and Northeast, isolated heavy rains in the South

-The weak northeast monsoon prevails across the Gulf of Thailand and the South while the low-pressure cell covers the middle South.
+The weak northeast monsoon prevails across the Gulf of Thailand and the South while the low-pressure cell covers the lower South.
 Isolated heavy rains are likely in the South.
 People in these areas should beware of the severe condition.
-Waves are 1-2 meters high in the Gulf and about 2 meters high during thundershowers.

 The weather forecast for the next 24 hours is as follows:

-Central: Fog in the morning with rains in 10 per cent of the areas; temperature lows of 23-26 degrees, highs of 32-34 degrees Celsius.
+Central: Fog in the morning with thundershowers in 10 per cent of the areas; temperature lows of 23-26 degrees, highs of 31-34 degrees Celsius.

 By : THE NATION